ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

     Outside the subshell Ojitha

-if you use group command
+If you use the group command

 ```bash